Sarabanda97/AI_Pilos_Game/ai_pylos-main/Documentation/Minimax_Readme.md

   - Center control prioritization on lower layers
   - Smarter removal evaluation integrated into recursion

-Future versions (Part 2) will likely incorporate alpha-beta pruning, advanced heuristics, and move ordering to achieve higher efficiency and competitiveness.
+Future versions will likely incorporate alpha-beta pruning, advanced heuristics, and move ordering to achieve higher efficiency and competitiveness.